lingtalfi/Bat/ArrayTool.md

-Parses the given array recursively replacing the tag keys by their values directly in the array values, using str_replace under the hood.
+Parses the given array recursively replacing the tag keys by their values directly in the array values of type string, using str_replace under the hood.

 Tags is an array of key/value pairs, such as: